Straight to the Point

-Our Favorites, at a Glance
+The Winners, at a Glance

-The Best Everyday Cast Iron Skillet: Lodge 10.25-Inch Skillet
+The Best Everyday Cast Iron Skillet

 Lodge's basic cast iron skillet has long been one of our most recommended pieces of kitchenware, and it remains so today.
 It's a little heavier than some of the other options out there, but it performs as well as anything else we tested and has a price that's hard to argue with.
 Add in that it's made in the USA by an established company with a proven track record, and we see little reason for most folks (living in the United States) to look elsewhere.
 This 10.25-inch size is arguably the most useful for most people, but the larger 12-inch skillet is nice to own as well, especially for bigger families.

-The Best Lightweight Cast Iron Skillet: Lodge Blacklock 10.25-Inch Skillet
+The Best Lightweight Cast Iron Skillet

 While Lodge's Blacklock line does not seem to be smoother than any of its other cast iron, it is remarkably less heavy.
-We found little to no difference in performance between it and its heavier counterpart, so if you can spend more, you'll likely appreciate how much easier it is to move this skillet around your kitchen.
+We found little to no difference in performance between it and its heavier counterpart.
+So if you can spend more, you'll likely appreciate how much easier it is to move this skillet around your kitchen.

 The Criteria: What We Look for in a Great Cast Iron Skillet